pierreanri/pierreanri.github.io/README.md

 # Pierre-Anri's Website :computer:

 This website was built using React + Three.
-It displays and ASCII art containing my name (Pierre) and it has a wave animation too.
+It displays ASCII art containing my name (Pierre) and it has a wave animation too.

 It also includes links to:
 - Linkedin